minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 Merge conflicts in this file are common.
 You should always "accept both changes" when resolving conflicts, so that none of the lines are ever deleted.

-## Export
+## Import

 The application reads its locale strings from **packages/app/public/nl_export.json** and **packages/app/public/en_export.json**.
-These JSONs are exported from the Sanity lokalize documents, but they are not part of the repository.
-Therefore, you will regularly need to run `yarn lokalize:export` in order to keep your local JSON file up-to-date with the Sanity dataset.
+These JSONs are imported from the Sanity lokalize documents, but they are not part of the repository.
+Therefore, you will regularly need to run `yarn lokalize:import` in order to keep your local JSON file up-to-date with the Sanity dataset.

 The JSONs will include Sanity document ids in every leaf-key which are used to detect add-/delete-/move-actions of texts (`some_key__@__{document_id}`).
 These ids would result in compile- and run-time errors, but there's a workaround:

-- compile-time: every export will also emit a `site-text.d.ts` with a `SiteText` interface.
+- compile-time: every import will also emit a `site-text.d.ts` with a `SiteText` interface.
 This interface is used to type the imported JSONs.
 - run-time: on load of the app all ids will be removed from the keys.

 The runtime workaround would be a waste of resources on production, so for this reason we use the `--clean-json` flag to ignore document ids.

-### Export/Import technical details
+### Technical details

 In Sanity each lokalize value is stored as a separate `lokalizeText` document.
 The key property in this document represents the flattened property path in **nl_export.json**